slowkow/hlabud/README.md

 )
 ```

-If we want to run an association test on the amino acid positions, then
+Suppose we want to run an association test on the amino acid positions.

-we need to convert each individual’s genotypes to amino acid dosages:
+We can use `amino_dosage()` to convert each individual’s genotypes to
+amino acid dosages:

 ``` r
 dosage <- amino_dosage(genotypes, al$onehot)